danielsaidi/WebViewKit/Sources/WebViewKit/Documentation.docc/Articles/Getting-Started.md

 ## WebView

-The library's main view is ``WebView``, which can be used to load local and online web pages.
+The library's main view is ``WebView``, which can be used to display any web page based on a URL.

 The easiest way to use the view is to just load a url into it: